syl20bnr/spacemacs-elpa-mirror/melpa/counsel-etags-readme.txt

   "M-x counsel-etags-grep" to grep
-  "M-x counsel-etags-grep-symbol-at-point" to grep the symbol at point "M-x counsel-etags-recent-tag" to open recent tag "M-x counsel-etags-find-tag" to fuzzy searching tag
+  "M-x counsel-etags-grep-symbol-at-point" to grep the symbol at point "M-x counsel-etags-recent-tag" to open recent tag "M-x counsel-etags-find-tag" to two step tag matching use regular expression and filter "M-x counsel-etags-list-tag" to list all tags

 That's all!